a7-software/andaman7-api/guide/overview.md

 ### Format

 As said earlier, all the messages are in JSON format.
-All the responses have the same format.
+By default, they only contain the raw asked data.
+But it is possible to specify the `_envelope` query parameter and set its value to `true` in order to get additional information about the request.
+Example : `https://api.andaman7.com/public/v1/users?_envelope=true`

-In each response, there are 3 sections : the metadata, the real data and the links.
+The envelope, as we call it, contains 3 sections : the metadata, the raw data and the links.

 ~~~json
 {